 Delaware River Watershed Initiative

-The Delaware River Watershed Initiative brings together more than 40 groups working together, with funding from the William Penn Foundation, to protect and restore critical sources of drinking water.
+The Delaware River Watershed Initiative brings together 65 groups working cooperatively, with funding from the William Penn Foundation, to protect and restore critical sources of drinking water.

-PEC leads a cluster of Philadelphia suburban watershed groups in a multi-year initiative to protect and restore critical sources of drinking water in the Delaware River watershed.
+PEC coordinates a group of Philadelphia suburban watershed organizations and academic institutions in a multi-year initiative to protect and restore critical sources of drinking water in the Delaware River watershed.

-In all, more than 40 of the nation’s leading environmental and conservation organizations will share $35 million in grant funding from the William Penn Foundation.
-We are one of eight urban watershed cluster leaders selected to administer this project and will spend three years collaborating with other groups to restore water flows and water quality in order to support greater diversity and populations of aquatic and terrestrial species throughout the watershed.
+In all, 65 of the nation’s leading environmental and conservation organizations will share more than $40 million in grant funding from the William Penn Foundation announced in 2018 to support the initiative’s second, three-year phase.
+PEC is one of eight organizations selected to facilitate regional collaboratives within the basin, working with other groups to improve water quality, increase biodiversity, and boost populations of aquatic and terrestrial species throughout the watershed.

-The PEC team includes: Lower Merion Conservancy, Pennypack Ecological Restoration Trust, Tookany/Tacony-Frankford Watershed Partnership, Wissahickon Valley Watershed Association, Friends of the Poquessing Creek, Temple University Center for Sustainable Communities, and Villanova University.
+The Upstream Suburban Philadelphia Collaborative includes: the Darby Creek Valley Association, Eastern Delaware County Stormwater Collaborative, Friends of Poquessing Watershed, Lower Merion Conservancy, PEC, Pennsylvania Resources Council, Pennypack Ecological Restoration Trust, Tookany/Tacony-Frankford Watershed Partnership, Wissahickon Valley Watershed Association, Temple University Center for Sustainable Communities, and Villanova University.

 The Delaware River watershed is a strategic focus for the William Penn Foundation because it covers more than 13,500-square miles spanning New York, Pennsylvania, New Jersey, and Delaware and provides drinking water for 15 million people.
 In addition, the watershed supports a broad spectrum of water-related economic enterprises valued at $25 billion per year, as well as a number of significant habitats.
 Deforestation from commercial, residential, and energy development along with chemical runoff from farms and stormwater runoff in cities severely threaten the health of the watershed.

-Across the entire Delaware River watershed, the goal of this project is to permanently protect more than 30,000 acres, implement more than 40 restoration projects, pilot new incentives for landowners and businesses, provide replicable models for other locations in the watershed, and develop long-term water quality data for the watershed at an unprecedented scale.
+Across the entire Delaware River watershed, the goal of this project is to permanently protect more than 43,000 acres, implement restoration projects, pilot new incentives for landowners and businesses, provide replicable models for other locations in the watershed, and develop long-term water quality data for the watershed at an unprecedented scale.

 Tidal Delaware River Restoration